chvancooten/chvancooten.github.io/content/posts/VSCodeExtensionBootstrap.md

 It's no secret that the popularity of VS Code brings a lot of risk exposure in the form of its plugin system.
 [Threat actors](https://unit42.paloaltonetworks.com/stately-taurus-abuses-vscode-southeast-asian-espionage/) and [researchers](https://www.bleepingcomputer.com/news/security/malicious-vscode-extensions-with-millions-of-installs-discovered/) alike have been happily [abusing it](https://arxiv.org/html/2411.07479v1) to [target developers](https://www.reversinglabs.com/blog/malicious-helpers-vs-code-extensions-observed-stealing-sensitive-information) - [even your favorite dark theme is not safe](https://www.bleepingcomputer.com/news/security/vscode-extensions-with-9-million-installs-pulled-over-security-risks/).

 Of course, this type of threat is inherent to allowing untrusted (or _semi-trusted?_) code to run within a trusted process.
-As attackers, it's very enticing to be able to run our own code inside of the trusted, signed, and highly prevalent process "Code.exe" process.
+As attackers, it's very enticing to be able to run our own code inside of the trusted, signed, and highly prevalent process "Code.exe".
 This process is also known to perform a variety of activities, like call out to the Internet, spawn shells as child processes, and continually interact with local and remote filesystems.
 This makes it hard for defenders to fingerprint what constitutes benign versus malicious behavior, and by extension makes it easier for us as attackers to "blend in" with the noise.

 Creating custom VS Code extensions is easy, the team even has a great [getting started guide](https://code.visualstudio.com/api/get-started/your-first-extension) for it.